gabrielbourget/compilerFrontEnd/README.md

   - Logical operator
   - String literal

-Following this, the logic structure enters a finite state machine, the transitions from state to state being governed by the transition table layed out in the table.h header file.
+Following this, the logic structure entered a finite state machine to process variable identifiers and numeric values, the transitions from state to state being governed by the transition table layed out in the table.h header file.

-When and end-of-file marker is reached in the source file, the scanner ceases to operate and returns control flow to the main function.
+When and end-of-file marker was reached in the source file, the scanner ceased to operate and returned control flow to the main function.

 ###Compilation and Testing
 The source files for this project are: